Medical Malpractice Insurance

 If a patient accused you of an error in their treatment that resulted in pain or expensive additional care, it would likely fall under your medical malpractice insurance.

-If a customer accused you of violating their privacy under the Health Insurance Portability and Accountability Act (HIPAA), it would probably be covered under your professional liability insurance.
+If a customer accused you of a documentation error that caused them to lose money, it would probably be covered under your professional liability insurance.

 What are medical malpractice insurance exclusions?